Edmonds Woodway High School: Lifeskills program

-Edmonds-Woodway has a Lifeskill Program for students with "mild to moderate developmental disabilities."
+Edmonds-Woodway has a Lifeskills Program for students with "mild to moderate developmental disabilities."
 Lifeskills students often take part in the annual Washington State Special Olympics.
 During the 2011 Winter Games in Wenatchee, Edmonds-Woodway students brought home awards.

 Athletics

-The school is the location of the Edmonds School District Stadium, the home field for all high schools in the Edmonds School District.
-EW's traditional in-district athletics rival is Meadowdale High School.
-In 2008, the boys' tennis team won state in doubles tennis.
-The boys' wrestling program has produced multiple State and Academic State champions.
+The school is the location of Edmonds School District Stadium, the home football field for all high schools in the Edmonds School District.
+EW's traditional rival is Meadowdale High School.
+However, they also are common rivals with Mountlake Terrace High School and Lynnwood High School.

+Programs

+Edmonds-Woodway High School features a multitude of athletic programs that compete in WESCO and as a part of WIAA.
+Programs include Warrior Football, Wrestling, Softball, Baseball, Tennis, Swim, Cheerleading, Golf, Volleyball, Basketball, and Soccer.

+Hall of Fame

+The Edmonds-Woodway High School Athletic Hall of Fame was created in 2015 to commend the achievements of athletes and teams from across Edmonds, Woodway, and Edmonds-Woodway High School history.
+Due to the COVID-19 pandemic, the Hall of Fame did not induct new members in 2020 or 2021.
+Commended teams since 2015 include: